-- Websites and Social Media- Information on erosion and sediment control (E&SC) and stormwater management (SWM) can be found on the Environmental Resources website (https://pollutionprevention.virginia.edu).
+- Websites and Social Media (Sediment and Bacteria) Information on erosion and sediment control (E&SC) and stormwater management (SWM) can be found on the Environmental Resources website (https://pollutionprevention.virginia.edu/).
 Additionally, a Facebook page and an Instagram account have been created in conjunction with the "UVA Clean Water" student group to promote good water quality practices and behaviors. - 2.
-Public Awareness Events The University tables at events such as World Water Day and Earth Week for education and outreach. - Rivanna Stormwater Education Partnership (RSEP) Member As a member of RSEP, the University strives to make citizens aware of stormwater issues to help reduce impacts and improve local water quality.
+Public Awareness Events (Sediment and Bacteria) The University tables at events such as World Water Day and Earth Week for education and outreach. - Rivanna Stormwater Education Partnership (RSEP) Member (Sediment and Bacteria) As a member of RSEP, the University strives to make citizens aware of stormwater issues to help reduce impacts and improve local water quality.
 Membership in this partnership is an effective and fundamental part of UVA's education and outreach program and is further described in Section 6. - 4.
-Advertising Through RSEP, advertisements are displayed in a local newspaper (Cville Weekly), and buses addressing methods to reduce sediment with car washing tips and other reminders to prevent anything except stormwater from entering storm drains, etc. - 5.
-Utility Bill Mailings- Mailings are coordinated via RSEP and are sent to all natural gas customers in the City of Charlottesville and Albemarle County.
-Mailings address POC awareness and mitigation methods. - 6.
-Educational Lectures Members of the Environmental Resources team routinely guest lecture in classes for Engineering, Architecture and Environmental Science at the University to talk about the importance of POC awareness and reductions. - 7.
-Stream Cleanups UVA students, faculty and staff are encouraged to participate in stream enhancement and education projects and programs where possible. - 8.
-Illicit Discharge Program The University's program involves monitoring, detection and elimination of illicit discharges.
-The University maintains a 24-hour response team for reported discharges.
+Advertising (Sediment and Bacteria) Through RSEP, advertisements are displayed in a local newspaper (Cville Weekly) and buses addressing methods to reduce sediment and bacteria with car washing tips and pet waste reminders, etc. - Utility Bill Mailings (Sediment and Bacteria) Mailings are coordinated via RSEP and are sent to all natural gas customers in the City of Charlottesville and Albemarle County.
+Mailings address POC awareness and mitigation methods. - Educational Lectures (Sediment and Bacteria) Members of the Environmental Resources team routinely guest lecture in classes for Engineering, Architecture and Environmental Science at the University to talk about the importance of POC awareness and reductions. - Stream Cleanups (Sediment and Bacteria) -UVA students, faculty and staff are encouraged to participate in stream enhancement and education projects and programs where possible. - 8.
+Illicit Discharge Program (Sediment and Bacteria) The University's program involves monitoring, detection and elimination of illicit discharges.
+The University maintains a 24-hour response team for reported discharges including sanitary sewer overflows.

 Additionally, the RSEP website provides an online reporting tool for illicit discharges which are distributed to the appropriate MS4 operator.
 Utility mapping is updated regularly, and illicit discharges are discouraged through public education.
 The University follows procedures for reporting and tracking illicit discharges and procedures for enforcing policies.
-An SOP has been written for illicit discharge detection and response. - 9.
-MS4 Outfall Inspections/Dry Weather Discharge Inspections An inspection program for all stormwater outfalls utilizes written procedures to detect, investigate and report illicit discharges, and document the investigation.
-The procedures set forth in BMP 8 are followed if any suspicious discharges are noted.
+An SOP has been written for illicit discharge detection and response.